morvn/Pause-Windows-Update-10Year-Without-Disable-It/README.md

 - `PauseUpdatesStartTime`
 - `PauseUpdatesExpiryTime`

-These keys are the same values used internally by the Windows Update user interface.
+These values are the same keys used internally by the Windows Update user interface.

-##  How to Use
+## Verification

-Windows often blocks `.ps1` files by default.
-To run this script easily:

-1. Download both `PauseWindowsUpdate10YearWithoutDisableIt.ps1` and `RunMe.bat`.
-2. Place them in the same folder.
-3. **Right-click `RunMe.bat` and select "Run as Administrator"** (or just double-click it).
-4. A UAC prompt will appear; click **Yes**.
-5. The script will execute and keep the window open until you press a key.
+After execution:

+1. Open **Settings > Windows Update**.
+2. The status should display updates paused until a date approximately 10 years in the future.
+3. If the date does not update visually, click **Pause for 1 week** once to force the UI to re-read the registry values.

 ## Disclaimer

-Use this tool at your own risk.
-Disabling Windows security updates for extended periods can expose systems to known vulnerabilities.
-This utility is intended for advanced users operating in controlled environments.

-## To restore normal update behavior at any time, open **Settings → Windows Update** and select **Resume updates**.
+This script is provided as-is for administrative and educational purposes.
+Modifying registry values and disabling Windows security updates for extended periods may expose the system to known vulnerabilities.
+Use only in environments where update management is handled manually and with full awareness of the risks.

+## License

+This project is licensed under the MIT License.